steemit/wallet/src/app/help/en/faq.md

 ## <span id="How_are_the_new_tokens_distributed">How are the new tokens distributed?</span>

 Out of the new tokens that are generated:
-- 75% go to the reward pool, which is split between authors and curators.
+- 65% go to the reward pool, which is split between authors (50%) and curators (50%).
 - 15% of the new tokens are awarded to holders of Steem Power.
+- 10% of the new tokens are being used to generate SBD for the SPS (@steem.dao)
 - The remaining 10% pays for the witnesses to power the blockchain.

 <a href="#Table_of_Contents_Economics">^</a>